uncenter/unvarify/README.md

 # `unvarify`

-A simple tool to "unvarify" a CSS file by replacing all the variables with their values.
+A ~~simple~~ cursed tool to "unvarify" a CSS file by replacing all the variables with their values.

 ## Usage